Town Musicians of Bremen: Variants

 The story is similar to other AT-130 tales like the German/Swiss "The Robber and the Farm Animals", the Norwegian "The Sheep and the Pig Who Set Up House", the Finnish "The Animals and the Devil", the Flemish "The Choristers of St. Gudule", the Scottish "The Story of the White Pet", the English "The Bull, the Tup, the Cock, and the Steg", the Irish "Jack and His Comrades", the Spanish "Benibaire", the American "How Jack Went to Seek His Fortune" and "The Dog, the Cat, the Ass, and the Cock", and the South African "The World's Reward".

 Joseph Jacobs also cited this as a parallel version of the Irish "Jack and His Comrades", and the English "How Jack went to seek his fortune".
 Variants also appears in American folktale collections, and in Scottish Traveller repertoires.

-Variants also appear in tale compilations from Indian, Malay and Japanese sources.

-Cultural legacy

-The tale has been retold through animated pictures, motion pictures (often musicals), theatre plays and operas.